How to Secure Environment Variables for LLMs, MCPs, and AI Tools Using 1Password or Doppler

 chmod +x ~/.config/1password/op-mcp-wrapper

-Claude Desktop config (~/Library/Application Support/Claude/claude_desktop_config.json
+Claude Desktop config (~/Library/Application Support/Claude/claude_desktop_config.json):

 {